mycontroller-org/documentation/content/en/docs/getting-started/install-mosquitto.md

 ---

 {{< alert title="Tested Versions" >}}
-MyController tested on Mosquitto 1.6.9 or above
+MyController tested on Mosquitto 1.6.9
 {{< /alert >}}

 [Mosquitto](https://mosquitto.org/) broker can be installed in different way.
 Here we are focusing to setup it on docker and Mosquitto 1.6.9 version.

+**To install Mosquitto broker on your host system [follow this guide](https://mosquitto.org/download/)**

 {{< alert title="Note" >}}
 Assuming that you are running all the commands as a `root` user.<br>